ericpearson1313/gg264_enc/README.md

 RTL has been written for the transform block rate-distortion process module.
 System Verilog was used with syntax checking provided in Vivado IDE 2018.3 running on desktop.

+### Simulation

+Minimal testbench added.
+Simulated using Vivado IDE 2018.3 running on desktop. testcase MB0, 1st macroblock passing match with model.

 ### Synthesis
 Interactive Vivado 2019.2 synthesis on AWS EC2 r5.large instance starting from FPGA Developer AMI AMI v1.8.2, using vivado 2019.2.

-First synth run: Started the r5.large EC2 instance with the AMI, installed the DVC gui, and ran vivado interactively, and was able to get the process core through its first 2hr out-of-context synthesis.

-Synthesis itterations, cleared or validated most all synth warnings.
-Process core module level synth size, before functional validation is:

-28018 LUTs, 464 FFs, 48 DSPs  (Feels too small in luts, but we'll see ....)

-Module synthesis elapse time is 17 min on the r5.large instance.

-### Simulation

-Minimal testbench added.
-Simulated using Vivado IDE 2018.3 running on desktop.

-testcase #0 :  Full macroblock, above/left out of picture, otherwise all zero inputs. observed outputs, (and fixed errors).

-next: add model generated data file, along with testbench: file read, stimulate, and ouput checking
+With most all warning removed and passing sims, the gg_process module is:

+30586 Luts, and 48 DSP.
+At minimum 384 FF are needed for above/left/dc state.